petabi/sniffles/README.md

   than just randomly mashed together octets.
 - vendor_mac_definition.txt: Optional file for defining the distribution of partial or full MAC addresses.

+To install:
+  1. Go to the Top-level directory.
+  2. Type `python3.x setup.py install`
+  3. This will install the application to your system.

+Install Notes:
+  1. This has not been tested with Windows nor has it been tested on Linux.
+It has been tested on FreeBSD and Mac OS X.
+  2. Use `python3.x setup.py build` to build locally, then go to the library directory, find the lib and use `python3.4 -c "from sniffles import sniffles; sniffles.main()"` to run locally.

 Supported Formats:
 ==================